 It is advisable to have the camera mounted squarely on a sturdy tripod, with pan head fitted, for best results.

-If you are using film, it is recommended that you use a slow film, 100 ISO, or set your camera's ISO rating to its lowest setting.
-Stop the lens down (select a small aperture, high number) of say, f11 or f16, with the slowest possible shutter speed for that setting, or if you can select shutter priority, try a range of speeds from between 1/60 second to 1/8 second and practice various shots.
+Stop your lens down (select a small aperture, high number) with the slowest possible shutter speed for that setting, or if you can select shutter priority, try a range of speeds from between 1/60 second to 1/8 second and practice various shots.

 It will take several goes before you get accustomed to this style of photography, but the results can be well worth the effort.